READ N TRY

 Rule 4: Amount of Data

-If your reporting solution contains this type of reports don’t throw them away, add filtering parameters, table of content or interactive navigation.
+If your reporting solution contains this type of report don’t throw them away, add filtering parameters, table of contents, or interactive navigation.
 Add new actionable reports to the related business areas.

 If your report contains details that are shown on multiple pages consider adding short summary to the first page of the report.
 See the example below: